Couchers-org/couchers/.github/pull_request_template.md

 - [ ] Added any new components to storybook
 - [ ] Added tests where relevant
 - [ ] All tests pass
-- [ ] Clicked around my changes locally and it works
+- [ ] Clicked around my changes running locally and it works
 - [ ] Checked Desktop, Mobile and Tablet screen sizes